BaobabHealthTrust/TB-ART/README.markdown

 Mateme was built by Baobab Health and Partners in Health in Malawi, Africa.
 It is licensed under the Mozilla Public License.

+Getting Started:

+In order to get your database setup, look at this file, make changes to the constants at the top if necessary,then run it!

+script/initial_database_setup.sh